The realization space of an unstable coalgebra: Introduction

-{\bf Theorem~\ref{moduli-0-stages}} There is a weak equivalence $\mc{M}_0(C) \simeq B \Aut(C)$.
-Before proving these results, we need to develop two main technical tools.
-The first tool is a cosimplicial version of the spiral spectral sequence, which first appeared in the study of $\Pi$-algebras and pointed simplicial spaces by Dwyer/Kan/Stover~\cite{DKSt:bigraded}.
+} Before proving these results, we need to develop two main technical tools.
+The first tool is a cosimplicial version of the spiral exact sequence, which first appeared in the study of the $E^2$-model structure on pointed simplicial spaces by Dwyer-Kan-Stover~\cite{DKSt:bigraded}.
 In particular, its structure as a sequence of modules over its zeroth term will be important.
 The spiral exact sequence establishes a fundamental link between the homotopy theories of cosimplicial spaces and cosimplicial unstable coalgebras.

-We give a detailed account of the homotopy theory of cosimplicial unstable coalgebras.
+We also give a detailed account of the homotopy theory of cosimplicial unstable coalgebras.
 This culminates in a homotopy excision theorem for cosimplicial unstable coalgebras.
 It leads to the following homotopy excision theorem in $c \mc{S}^{\mc{G}}$, the resolution model category of cosimplicial spaces with respect to Eilenberg-MacLane spaces.
 This is our second main tool.

-{\bf Theorem~\ref{homotopy-excision 2}}(Homotopy Excision for cosimplicial spaces) Let
+{\bf Theorem~\ref{homotopy-excision 2}} (Homotopy excision for cosimplicial spaces). {\it Let

 be a homotopy pullback square in $c \mc{S}^{\mathcal{G}}$ where $f$ is $m$-connected and $g$ is $n$-connected.
-Then the square is homotopy $(m+n)$-cocartesian.
-A detailed account of this resolution model category will be given in Section \ref{sec:cosimplicial-spaces}, but let us simply mention here that a map of cosimplicial spaces is a weak equivalence in $c \mc{S}^{\mc{G}}$ if the induced map on homology is a weak equivalence of cosimplicial unstable coalgebras.
-The relevant connectivity notion of the theorem can be defined in terms of the cohomotopy groups of cosimplicial unstable coalgebras.
+Then the square is homotopy $(m+n)$-cocartesian. } A detailed account of the resolution model category $c \mc{S}^{\mc{G}}$ will be given in Section \ref{sec:cosimplicial-spaces}.
+Let us simply mention here that a map of cosimplicial spaces is a weak equivalence in $c \mc{S}^{\mc{G}}$ if the induced map on homology is a weak equivalence of cosimplicial unstable coalgebras.
+The relevant connectivity notion in the theorem can be defined in terms of the cohomotopy groups of cosimplicial unstable coalgebras.
 The paper is structured as follows.

-Section~\ref{unstable-coalgebras} contains a review of facts about the categories of unstable right modules and unstable coalgebras.